 cast a vote.
 The faculty member shall make every effort to leave an absentee ballot

-(by voting for or against removal of the Chair) in a sealed envelope entrusted to
+(by voting for or against a recommendation of removal of the Chair) in a sealed envelope entrusted to a colleague

 Should the majority of faculty vote in favor of retaining the Chair, the minority